RoboKiwi/InstallSharp/README.md

 If you choose to rename your application, if you have been using a guid then you won't have to do anything.

-This is why you're encouraged to specify an installation guid either their the main application's `[assembly: Guid("guid here")]` or by specifying the guid in the arguments to `[assembly: InstallSharpAttribute]` or when creating your `ApplicationUpdater` object.
+This is why you're encouraged to specify an installation guid either in the main application's `[assembly: Guid("guid here")]` or by specifying the guid in the arguments to `[assembly: InstallSharpAttribute]` or when creating your `ApplicationUpdater` object.

 ## Advanced